polterguy/magic.endpoint/README.md

 so by default there is no way to get static files, unless you create a Hyperlambda endpoint that returns a file somehow.

-The default resolver will only allow the client to resolve files inside your _"/files/modules/"_ folder and _"/files/system/"_ folder.
+**Notice** - The default resolver will only allow the client to resolve files inside your _"/files/modules/"_ folder and _"/files/system/"_ folder.
 This allows you to safely keep files that other parts of your system relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints, clients can resolve, resulting in breaches in your security.
 Only characters a-z, 0-9 and '-', '\_' and '/' are legal